Hampus220S/stocks/NOTES.md

 - in chart, follow close price and render vertical line
 - grid_data_t _min and _max will be stock.high stock.low if the whole graph is visable
   then, remove _min and _max.
+- utilize that tui, menu and parent has same fields (create generic functions)

 ## Maybe
 - Remove rect argument and use child->_rect instead
-- move is_inflated from parent to specific children
+- move is_inflated from parent to specific children and split up to x and y inflation
 - remove STOCK_INTERVALS and STOCK_RANGES

 ## Future